riyamittal12426/LazySheeps/CLERK_INTEGRATION.md

 # Clerk Integration Guide

 ## Overview
-Your LangHub application has been successfully migrated from custom JWT authentication to Clerk authentication.
+Your Katalyst application has been successfully migrated from custom JWT authentication to Clerk authentication.

 ## What Changed